 A VPN should be user-friendly, meaning it starts automatically when you turn on your laptop or phone.

 If the app isn’t set up in a few seconds, go to settings and find an option for connecting with your VPN provider.

 Live chat is the best way to get customer support.
 It’s faster than email and phone calls, a lot more convenient for you too.

 So what’s better than 24-hour live chat?
-Unlimited hours of helpful service from VPN providers who care about their customers’ success.
+Boundless hours of valuable assistance from VPN providers who care about their customers’ success.

-Many Thailand VPN providers offer a money-back guarantee for users who are unsatisfied with their service.
+Many Thai VPN providers offer a money-back guarantee for users unsatisfied with their service.

 If you’re looking to try out some of these services, be sure the company offers at least 30 days before requiring cancellation to get your coins back.